Home High Level Design V

 • it will cause a problem called “thundering herd”, where we would suddenly have to process millions of writes

-• so, we use a hybrid approach i.e. we use fan out on read for them, whereas fan out on write for users with lesser followers
+• so, we use a hybrid approach - fan out on read for celebrities, fan out on write for regular people

 • now just like writes, elon’s tweet might get lots of reads once published from multiple users, thus causing a “hot partition” like problem on our key value store